 The hospital's exterior gave little sense of the destruction within: missing tiles, smashed windows, but otherwise reasonably sound.
 Once inside, however, the damage was staggering.
 The floors were strewn with timber and light fittings, while broken ceiling tiles covered entire corridors.
 I remember being startled by a patch of original flooring that someone had exposed - several layers of plaster scraped away to reveal a thin strip of linoleum.

 At the time of my visit, Hellingly had lain derelict for over a decade, its final patients discharged in 1994.
 Designed by GT Hine and opened in 1903, the hospital housed almost two thousand patients at its peak - female patients on the east of the complex, males on the west, with further provision in the form of villas and an isolation hospital elsewhere in the grounds.
-In recent years, two secure units were added, remaining in use to this day - but unfortunately, I saw little beyond the main building.
+In recent years, two secure units were added - but unfortunately, I saw little beyond the main building.